LogLatt: A computational library for the calculus and flows on logarithmic lattices: Calculus on logarithmic lattices

 We consider complex valued functions $f(\mathbf{k}) \in \mathbb{C}$ on the logarithmic lattice, with $\mathbf{k} \in \mathbb{\Lambda}^d$ interpreted as a wave vector in Fourier space.
 Motivated by the property of the Fourier transform of a real-valued function, we impose the reality condition

 where the overline is the complex conjugation.
-Therefore, functions $f(\mathbf{k})$ mimic the Fourier transform of real-valued functions and they possess a natural structure of linear space upon real scalars.
-Given two functions $f$ and $g$, one defines the \textit{inner product} as
+Therefore, functions $f(\mathbf{k})$ mimic the Fourier transform of real-valued functions and possess a natural structure of linear space upon real scalars.
+Given two functions $f$ and $g$, their \textit{inner product} is